Stratio/Spark-MongoDB/README.md

 mvn clean install
 ```
 In order to add the spark-mongodb jar file to Spark, you can use the --jars command line option.
-For example, to include it when starting the spark shell:
+For example, to include it when starting the spark-shell:

 ```
 $ bin/spark-shell --jars <path-to>/spark-mongodb-core-<version>.jar,<path-to>/casbah-commons_2.10-2.8.0.jar,<path-to>/casbah-core_2.10-2.8.0.jar,